tamaraiselvan/tamaraiselvan/README.md

 <h1 align="center">Hi 👋, I'm TS Tamarai Selvan</h1>

 # 💫 About Me:
-I am a passionate Associate Technical Consultant at Agilitz Technologies Pvt Ltd, specializing in Microsoft Dynamics 365 Finance & Operations.
+I am a passionate Associate Technical Consultant, specializing in Microsoft Dynamics 365 Finance & Operations.
 My professional journey has been enriched by a diverse skill set encompassing web development, Azure management, and a knack for problem-solving.
 I thrive in collaborative settings, leveraging my team-oriented approach to navigate complex challenges.
 Technology isn't just a profession for me; it's a passion.
 I am a perpetual learner and tech enthusiast, constantly seeking opportunities to expand my knowledge and skill set.
 Adaptable and positive-minded, I excel in managing multiple priorities with an unwaveringly positive attitude, making me well-suited for navigating the complexities of product development in the tech sphere.

 Let's connect and explore how we can collaborate to embrace technology and drive impactful solutions together.